steemit/devportal-tutorials-js/tutorials/01_blog_feed/README.md

 ## Intro

-Tutorial is demonstrating the typical process of fetching account blog posts.
+Tutorial is demonstrates the typical process of fetching account blog posts.
 It is quite useful if you want to embedd your blog posts on your website these tutorial will help you achieve that goal as well.
 This tutorial will explain and show you how to access the **Steem** blockchain using the [dsteem](https://github.com/jnordberg/dsteem) library to build a basic blog list of posts filtered by a _tag_

 ## Steps

-1.  **Configure connection** Configuration of dsteem to use proper connection and network
+1.  [**Configure connection**](#Configure-connection) Configuration of dsteem to use proper connection and network
-1.  **Query format** Simple query format to help use fetch data
+1.  [**Query format**](#Query-format) Simple query format to help use fetch data
-1.  **Fetch data and format** Fetch data and display in proper interface
+1.  [**Fetch data and format**](#Fetch-data-and-format) Fetch data and display in proper interface

+---

-#### 1. Configure connection
+#### 1. Configure connection<a name="Configure-connection"></a>

-In order to connect to live Steem network, all we have to do, provide proper connection server that runs live network. `dsteem` by default set up to use live network but it has flexibility to adjust connection to any other testnet or custom networks, more on that in future tutorials.
+In order to connect to the live Steem network, all we have to do is provide connection url to a server that runs on the network. `dsteem` by default set up to use live network but it has flexibility to adjust connection to any other testnet or custom networks, more on that in future tutorials.

 In first couple lines we require package and define connection server: